ISO 27001 Certification: A Complete Guide to Process, Costs, and Benefits

 Define an internal audit window on the dashboard and only when you have achieved >90% audit readiness with the help of the platform, proceed for an external audit.

-An ISO-certified auditor reviews the legal requirements, operational, administrative, and technical aspects of your organization and aligns them with the requirements of the ISO 27001 process.
+An ISO-certified auditor reviews your organization’s legal requirements and operational, administrative, and technical aspects and aligns them with the requirements of the ISO 27001 process.
 The audit is usually done in two stages.

 Stage 1: Here the auditor generally reviews your ISMS, SOA (Statement of Applicability), your security risk reports, steps to implement corrective measures, risk mitigation plans, and more.
 Based on how stage 1 goes, the auditor either moves on to stage 2 or asks you to work on improving certain aspects of stage 1 before moving to the next stage